-THE \BIG 8\ refers to the most critical items on a Commercial Fishing Industry Vessel that can affect their survivability when disaster strikes.
+THE "BIG 8" refers to the most critical items on a Commercial Fishing Industry Vessel that can affect their survivability when disaster strikes.
 They are indicated in this guide by a label on the outer edge.
 They include:

-1-Immersion Suits/PFDs

-2-Survival Craft

-3-Distress Signals

-4-EPIRB

-5-Fire Extinguishers6-Stability

-7-High Water Alarms 8-Drills & Training
+1-Immersion Suits/PFDs 2-Survival Craft 3-Distress Signals 4-EPIRB 5-Fire Extinguishers 6-Stability 7-High Water Alarms 8-Drills & Training

-FISHING VESSEL SAFETY EXAMS and BOARDINGS (cont)

-46 USC 4502 (f)

-MLE Manual COMDTINST M16247.1G
+FISHING VESSEL SAFETY EXAMS and BOARDINGS (cont) 46 USC 4502 (f) MLE Manual COMDTINST M16247.1G D13 SOP 3-C-4-d

-D13 SOP 3-C-4

-CG-CVC-WI-025(1)